North American Free Trade Agreement (NAFTA)

 And NAFTA supporters’ warnings about the chaos that would engulf Mexico, and a new wave of migration from Mexico, if NAFTA was not implemented have indeed come to pass, but ironically because of the devastation of many Mexicans’ livelihoods occurring, in part, because NAFTA was implemented.

-- NAFTA's Legacy: Legacy for Mexico: Economic Displacement, Lower Wages for Most, Increased Immigration (February 27, 2017)
+- NAFTA’s Legacy for Mexico: Economic Displacement, Lower Wages for Most, Increased Migration (March 14, 2018)

 - Data Fail: The Divergence between Rosy International Trade Commission Projections and U.S. Trade Agreements’ Actual Outcomes (May 12, 2016)